azu/monorepo-utils/packages/@monorepo-utils/publish/README.md

 ## UseCase

-You can this script for splitting tagging and publishing.
+You can use this script for splitting tagging and publishing.

 For example, [@lerna/publish](https://github.com/lerna/lerna/tree/master/commands/publish#readme) does tag and publish together.
 You want to split that process into two phase.